Chart Color Schemes

 The educational profile of Kambah exceeds national averages, with above-average qualification levels and academic performance metrics

-The area has educational challenges, with university qualification rates at 35.0%, significantly lower than the SA4 region average of 46.8%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 21.8%, followed by postgraduate qualifications (8.6%) and graduate diplomas (4.6%).
+The area's university qualification rate is 35.0%, significantly lower than the SA4 region average of 46.8%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 21.8%, followed by postgraduate qualifications (8.6%) and graduate diplomas (4.6%).
 Trade and technical skills are prominent, with 31.2% of residents aged 15+ holding vocational credentials – advanced diplomas (11.7%) and certificates (19.5%).

 Frequently Asked Questions - Education